sagemath/trac_to_gh/Issue 9345.md

 CC:  @jdemeyer

-Ssage crashes if try to perform a rational_reconstruction with zero modulus and compiled fast algorithm
+Sage crashes if try to perform a rational_reconstruction with zero modulus and compiled fast algorithm

 ```
 sage: rational_reconstruction(1,0)